Pythagorean Theorem Calculator

 Before we dive into all the formulas and theory, lets imagine a real-life scenario to better understand the importance of learning about the right-angled triangle.
 Imagine that you want to clean the window of a 1st floor bedroom and you have a 13-meter-long ladder.
 To reach the window, you place the ladder such that the foot of the ladder is 5 meters away from the wall.
 Can you tell the height of the window from the ground?

 You can if you know the Pythagorean Theorem.
 Three sides of a right-angled triangle have a unique mathematical relation that was first proven by the Greek mathematician Pythagoras and thats what we are going to learn here.
 Three sides of a right- angled triangle have special names as shown in the diagram below:

-The two sides that are at right angle (90 degrees) to each other are called the ‘perpendicular’ (or ‘height’) and the ‘base’ and the side opposite to the right angle is called the ‘hypotenuse’.
+The two sides that form a right angle (90 degrees) to each other are called the ‘perpendicular’ (or ‘height’) and the ‘base’.
+The side opposite to the right angle is called the ‘hypotenuse’.
 The Pythagorean Theorem (or sometimes called the Pythagoras Theorem) states that:

 Mathematically this means:

-If we know the base and the perpendicular, hypotenuse is equal to:
+If we know the base and the perpendicular, the hypotenuse is equal to:

-If hypotenuse and the base are known, then perpendicular is equal to:
+If the hypotenuse and the base are known, then the perpendicular is equal to:

-Finally, if hypotenuse and the perpendicular are known then the base is equal to:
+Finally, if the hypotenuse and the perpendicular are known then the base is equal to: